Information for Authors

 Papers: Papers are published in English and should be double spaced with uniform size and a wide margin on the left.
 The headings order is: Title, Abstract, Key Words, Introduction, Experimental, Results and Discussion, Conclusions, Acknowledgements, and References.
 Tables and Figures should be inserted in the manuscript word-processor file, where first mentioned in the text.

-Format of Manuscript: Original submissions should be in Word format and PDF, while revised manuscripts are requested to be in Word format.
+Format of Manuscript: Original submissions should be in Word format, while revised manuscripts are requested to be in Word format.

 Title: A Paper should be headed by a concise and informative title that is rather short, clear, structurally defined, and more specific with less description.
 Subsequently the author(s) name(s) and affiliations should be followed with an asterisk appearing on that of the corresponding author.